Self improvement books are always a good read.

 This is a parable set in the time prior to Christianity and inspires us to be something bigger and better than we are.

-This book is all about the laws of attraction and the power they hold and emit through our thoughts.
+The Secret is all about the laws of attraction and the power they hold and emit through our thoughts.

 The basic idea is that our thoughts and attitudes are more powerful than we realize.